bcgov/action-builder-ghcr/README.md

     # Optional, defaults to {package}/Dockerfile or {build_context}/Dockerfile
     build_file: ./frontend/Dockerfile

-    # Number of packages to keep if cleaning up previous builds
-    # Optional, skips if not provided
-    keep_versions: 50

     # Fallback tag, used if no build was generated
     # Optional, defaults to nothing, which forces a build
     # Non-matching or malformed tags are rejected, which also forced a build